AbhishekPurbey02/adaptive-ai-recommender-system/README.md

 # Adaptive AI Recommender System

 An end-to-end machine learning recommendation system that suggests relevant e-commerce products using popularity-based, content-based, and hybrid recommendation strategies.
-The project is built around Amazon product data and deployed as an interactive Streamlit web app where users can search for a product, tune recommendation weights, and compare different recommendation approaches.
+The project is built around Amazon product data and deployed as an interactive Streamlit web app where users can search for a product, tune recommendation weights and compare different recommendation approaches.

 > Live Demo: https://adaptive-ai-recommender-system-lab.streamlit.app/